adityajain10/dining-concierge-app-on-aws/README.md

 7. Build a suggestions module, that is decoupled from the Lex chatbot.

-    a.
-Create a new Lambda function (LF2) that acts as a queue worker.
+    * Create a new Lambda function (LF2) that acts as a queue worker.
 Whenever it is invoked it<br>
         1. pulls a message from the SQS queue (Q1), <br>
         2. gets a random restaurant recommendation for the cuisine collected through conversation from ElasticSearch and DynamoDB,
         3. formats them and<br>